 - Search for topics.
 If you're looking to create an original piece of content on your site or another site, it helps to pitch something original that hasn't been covered a million times over already.
 So if I wanted to publish a guest post on, say, Connection Model, and I wanted to write about email marketing, I could do a site:search like site:www.connectionmodel.com email marketing to check out what they've already covered on the topic, so my post can be original yet still aligned with their content strategy.

 - Surface content to link to.
 If you want to link to a piece of content about a specific subject matter within your own content, the site:search is a great way to resurface it ... or even find some new pieces of content you didn't know existed.

 - Conduct competitive analysis.
 Part of a competitive content analysis -- which is critical for defining your content strategy and positioning yourself appropriately in your space -- is to determine what other people are writing about.
 Use the site:search function to get an idea of what subjects each of your competitors are writing about, and at what volume.

 Do you use site:search to help you find information faster?
-Got any other quick and dirty search tips to share that might make your marketing friends a little more efficient?
+Want some more quick and dirty tips about search engines and SEO?
+Take our free SEO course. to share that might make your marketing friends a little more efficient?